According to AARP, sixty percent of adults in the United States don’t have a will.

 First, it’s important to note that some assets don’t go through probate.

-As a side note, this is why living trusts are important tools for protecting assets.
-These trusts allow you to bypass many parts of the probate process by simply placing your assets into a legally separate trust fund.
+These trusts allow you to bypass many parts of the probate process by placing your assets into a legally separate trust fund.

 The distribution of all other assets follows the following hierarchy as established by Virginia law: